bareos/bareos/docs/manuals/source/Appendix/Howtos.rst

 These are the catalog resources used in this example:

 .. code-block:: bareosconfig
-   :caption: Example catalog Resource for |postgresql|
+   :caption: Example catalog resource for |postgresql|

    Catalog
    {